shaloo/docs.arcana/docs/faq/faq-gen.md

       * **Billing**: App usage is tracked for both the Arcana Testnet as well as the Mainnet.
 However, only Mainnet usage is billed.

-??? an-faq "What is the difference in the {{config.extra.arcana.wallet_name}} behavior when an app is deployed on Testnet vs. the Mainnet?"
+??? an-faq "What is the difference in the in-app {{config.extra.arcana.wallet_name}} behavior when an app is deployed on Testnet vs. the Mainnet?"

       If a user logs into the app that is integrated with the {{config.extra.arcana.sdk_name}} and deployed on the Arcana Testnet, they will see a warning on the main 'Token Assets' tab of the built-in {{config.extra.arcana.wallet_name}} UI.
 The warning indicates that the app is deployed on the Testnet.